 Here’s why I love it so much:

 Not everyone needs the same degree of lower jaw advancement.
-For example I use 3 milimeters; you might require 7 (or even 1).
+For example I use 3 millimeters; you might require 7 mm (or even 1 mm).

 Sorting out your number takes a couple of adjustments and SnoreRx Plus makes this simple.
-It allows fine-tuning adjustments in 1mm increments at any time.
+It allows fine-tuning adjustments in 1 millimeter increments at any time.

-With most other anti-snoring mouthpieces, you use the boil-and-bite method to mold the SnoreRx when you receive it.
-It requires boiling the device and then biting down on it while it's still soft.
+Like most other anti-snoring mouthpieces, you use the boil-and-bite method to mold the SnoreRx when you receive it.
+It requires warming the device in boiling water and then biting down on it while it’s still soft.

-If you miss the mark, you'll have to boil the mouthpiece and try again.
+If you miss the mark, you’ll have to boil the mouthpiece and try again.
 It gets pretty tricky and you only have a handful of chances to get an accurate impression of your teeth.

 But with Flex-Jaw, you can really dial in the perfect fit - even if the boil-and-bite process wasn't perfect.

 You're going to really love these flex-jaw adjustments!
 It's as close to a custom fit as I've seen in a snoring mouthpiece.

 Any mouth-based device requires cleaning.
 A standard toothbrush and toothpaste regimen will do the job nicely.

 But taking a snoring mouthpiece apart can be tricky.
 If the design is poor, putting it back together in the exact same position becomes frustrating.